-- 1 Open the data object design (.datadesign) file. - 2 Choose Run→Generate Data Objects. - 3 In Generate Data Objects, type a file name for the data object store.
+- 1 In Navigator, right-click the data object design (.datadesign) file, then choose Generate Data Objects. - 2 In Generate Data Objects, type a file name for the data object store.
 The file name must have a .data extension.
 Choose OK.